mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 won't count toward DAU for 2020-01-28, but the client does count towards both WAU and MAU.

-You may notice that the day 13 bit doesn't end up affecting these metrics.
+Note that for each of these usage metrics, the _number_ of active days does not matter but only the _recency_ of the latest active day.
-For DAU, WAU, and MAU, all that matters is the rightmost bit that's set, telling us about the most recent activity seen for that user.
-We provide a special function for that use case:
+We provide a special function to tell us how many days have elapsed since the most recent activity encoded in a bit pattern:

 ```
 SELECT udf.bits28_days_since_seen(8256)